newville/wxmplot/doc/plotpanel.rst

       standard X11 color names ("cadetblue3", "darkgreen", etc), or an RGB hex color string of the form "#RRGGBB".

+   4. The *alpha* opacity value ranges from 0 (transpaent) to 1 (opaque) for the color used for the line trace and the *fill*.
+While supplying a color string of the form "#RRGGBBAA" can also set *alpha*, setting it directly here is more robust and should be preferred.

+   5. The *fill* value controls whether to fill under the curve to 0.
+When `dy` is supplied for errorbars, using `fill=True` will not show error bars as vertical lines, but fill in the curve between `y-dy` and `y+dy`.

-   4. *zorder* is the depth (that is, height above the plane of the screen) to draw the object at, controlling which element will be on top of others.
+   6. *zorder* is the depth (that is, height above the plane of the screen) to draw the object at, controlling which element will be on top of others.
 By default, each :meth:`oplot` plots at a zorder of 10*(n+1), where n is the counter for the trace.
       That is, each subsequent trace is drawn *over* the previous, by defualt.

-   5. *style* is one of ('solid', 'dashed', 'short dashed', 'long dashed', 'dotted', or 'dash-dot')
+   7. *style* is one of ('solid', 'dashed', 'short dashed', 'long dashed', 'dotted', or 'dash-dot')

-   6. *drawstyles* is one of (``None``, 'steps-pre', 'steps-mid', or 'steps-post').
+   8. *drawstyles* is one of (``None``, 'steps-pre', 'steps-mid', or 'steps-post').
       ``None`` connects points with a straight line between points.
 The others give horizontal lines with a vertical step at the starting point ('step-pre'), mid-point ('step-mid') the ending point ('steps-post').
 Note that if displaying discrete values as a function of time, left-to-right, and want to show a transition to a new value as a sudden step, you want 'steps-post'.

-   7. *marker* is one of ('+', 'o', 'x', '^', 'v', '>', '<', '|', '_', 'square',
+   9. *marker* is one of ('+', 'o', 'x', '^', 'v', '>', '<', '|', '_', 'square',
       'diamond', 'thin diamond', 'hexagon', 'pentagon', 'tripod 1', or 'tripod 2').

-   8. By default, xmin, xmax, ymin, and ymax are set from the data. *viewpad* gives a percentage of the data range for the view to be extended.
+   10. By default, xmin, xmax, ymin, and ymax are set from the data. *viewpad* gives a percentage of the data range for the view to be extended.
 That is, with xmin=0, xmin=100, viewpad=5, the range for x will be [-5, 105].

-   9. *fullbox* can be used to turn on or off the top and right Axes lines (or spines), giving a more open figure.
+   11. *fullbox* can be used to turn on or off the top and right Axes lines (or spines), giving a more open figure.
 The 'axes_style' option gives a little more control -- you can set this to either 'box' for a complete box, 'open' for left and right Axes lines only (same as *fullbox=False*), or 'bottom' which will suppress the top, right, and left Axes.

-   10. *legend_loc* sets the position of the leggend on the plot, and is one of 'ur', 'ul', 'cr', 'cl', 'lr' 'll', 'uc', 'lc', or 'cc' for 'upper right' , 'upper left', 'center right', 'center left', 'lower right', 'lower left', 'upper center', 'lower center', or 'center'.
+   12. *legend_loc* sets the position of the legend on the plot, and is one of 'ur', 'ul', 'cr', 'cl', 'lr' 'll', 'uc', 'lc', or 'cc' for 'upper right' , 'upper left', 'center right', 'center left', 'lower right', 'lower left', 'upper center', 'lower center', or 'center'.

-   11. The *delay_draw* option will delay the actual drawing the plot to the screen.
+   13. The *delay_draw* option will delay the actual drawing the plot to the screen.
 This can be give a noticeable speed up when plotting multiple line traces at once.
 See also :meth:`plot_many` for a convenience function to plot many traces at once.

-   12. For more on using data with dates or times, see :ref:`sect_datetime`.
+   14. For more on using data with dates or times, see :ref:`sect_datetime`.

   All of these values, and a few more settings controlling whether and how to display a plot legend can be